National Drug Code Directory

 The FDA is taking this opportunity to overhaul the NDC Directory as well, simplifying its structure, while adding new records (such as OTC products) and new data elements.
 The new features of the NDC Directory, along with some very important usage notes, are provided in the following sections.

 Important Considerations Regarding the NDC Directory

-- Starting February 1, 2013, the new NDC Directory is updated daily.
+- The NDC Directory is updated daily.

 - The new NDC Directory contains ONLY information on final marketed drugs submitted to FDA in SPL electronic listing files by labelers.
 (A labeler may be either a manufacturer, including a repackager or relabeler, or, for drugs subject to private labeling arrangements, the entity under whose own label or trade name the product will be distributed.)
 Inclusion of information in the NDC Directory does not indicate that FDA has verified the information provided.
 The content of each NDC Directory entry is the responsibility of the labeler submitting the SPL file.

 - Assignment of an NDC number does not in any way denote FDA approval of the product.
 Any representation that creates an impression of official approval because of possession of an NDC number is misleading and constitutes misbranding.
 (21 CFR 207.37 (a)(2))

 - Neither inclusion in the NDC Directory nor assignment of an NDC number is a determination that a product is a drug as defined by the FD&C Act, nor does either denote that a product is covered or eligible for reimbursement by Medicare, Medicaid or other payers.
 Assignment of NDC number to non-drug products is extremely prohibited.